-Adobe After Effects is a tool built with visual effects in mind, while Premiere Pro is a video editing tool.
-While each comes with a specialty, some people exclusively use one over the other.
-Again, it comes down to personal preference.
-If you're more familiar with one program, you’re more likely to use it if it accomplishes the task.
+So, what’s the difference between Premiere Pro and After Effects?
+The former is a video editing tool, while the latter was built with visual effects in mind.
+Each comes with a specialty, and some people exclusively use one over the other.
+Sometimes, it comes down to personal preference – if you're familiar with one program, you’re more likely to use it if it accomplishes the task.

-But let’s break this down and discuss the benefits of each tool, who wins between Adobe Premier Pro vs After Effects, and the best way to get started!
+But let’s break this down and discuss the benefits of each tool, who wins when it comes down to Premiere Pro vs. After Effects, and the best way to get started!

-What is After Effects used for?Adobe After Effects' video editing and effects are probably its most famous features.
-This includes motion graphics, special effects (VFX,) text effects, and more.
-Due to the nature of these effects, most of the work that people do in After Effects is post-production.
-Now, that’s not to say you can’t edit videos, as it does have basic editing functionality.
+That’s not to say you can’t edit videos, as After Effects does have basic editing functionality.
 But many would find the system slow, especially as it lacks the simple timeline features that Premiere Pro offers.
-Using Adobe After Effects alongside Premiere Pro is a more fluid video production workflow.
+In this case, using After Effects alongside Premiere Pro would make a more fluid video production workflow.

 What is Premiere Pro used for?

 If you're looking for some killer tracks or sound effects to slot into your video edits, we've got a massive catalog for you to choose from.
-35,000 tracks and 90,000 sound effects, to be precise.
+40,000 royalty-free tracks and 90,000 sound effects, to be precise.
 Check them out below.

 5 things After Effects does better than Premiere Pro

 - Adobe After Effects is one of the best programs out there for animators.
-Animation (or rotoscoping) using After Effects can make literal cartoons with the software, something you can't really do with Premiere Pro.
+Rotoscoping using After Effects can make literal cartoons with the software – you can't really do this with Premiere Pro.

-- Both After Effects and Premiere Pro can do some video masking.
-However, After Effects allows much more precision, control, and tools to do it frame-by-frame, resulting in a much smoother look.
+- Both After Effects and Premiere Pro can perform video masking.
+However, After Effects allows more in the way of precision, control, and tools to do it frame-by-frame, resulting in a much smoother look.

-- You can do color correction in both Premiere Pro and After Effects.
-This has always been a staple in After Effects, whereas Premiere Pro introduced color correction much later on.
+- You can achieve color correction in both Premiere Pro and After Effects.
+This has been a staple feature in After Effects forever, whereas Premiere Pro introduced color correction much later.
 The legacy of being part of After Effects means it’s generally better – but that gap is closing.

-- Text Animating is rather basic in Premiere Pro, but it's incredibly robust in After Effects.
-Adobe After Effects gives you so much freedom to control and animate every single element of a piece of text.
+- Text Animating is rather basic in Premiere Pro, but incredibly robust in After Effects.
+The program gives you freedom to control and animate every single element of a piece of text.

 5 things Premiere Pro does better than After Effects

-- Premiere Pro beats After Effects' video editing, hands down.
+- So, would you use Premiere Pro or After Effects for video editing?
+Premiere Pro, hands down.
 The entire program is designed with video editing in mind.
-If you know how to use Adobe After Effects, you’ll figure out Premiere Pro quickly.
+If you know how to use Adobe After Effects, you’ll master Premiere Pro quickly.
 This alone is a compelling reason to learn how to use it.

-- Adobe Premiere Pro is much easier to learn than After Effects.
+- Adobe Premiere Pro is much easier to pick up than After Effects.
 It has an intuitive and easy-to-understand layout, so it's ideal for beginners.
 Even though industry professionals use the program, they still swear by Premiere Pro's simple drag-and-drop video timeline.
 Sometimes less is more!